Uganda History, Language and Culture

 For decades after Museveni came to power in 1986, two regions of northern Uganda, Gulu and Kitgum, continued to be embroiled in a civil war.
 This resulted in a civilian death toll of 10,000 people, most at the hands of the extremely violent Lord's Resistance Army (LRA), a quasi-religious anti-government outfit that terrorised the border regions of northern Uganda by deliberately targeting civilians.

 While the Ugandan army failed to formally end the war, the LRA hasn't been active in northern Uganda since 2005 and the region and its people have finally been able to join the rest of the country in a prolonged period of relative peace and stability.

 • Winston Churchill dubbed Uganda the “Pearl of Africa” when he visited in 1907.

-• Uganda has repeatedly been ranked as a world leader in alcohol consumption.
+• Uganda has repeatedly been ranked in the top 25% in alcohol consumption.

 • In 2016 nearly half of Uganda’s population were under the age of 14, making it the youngest country in the world after Niger.

 84.5% Christian and 13.7% Muslim with the remaining being atheist, or belonging to traditional religions.
 There are tiny minorities that practice Hinduism and Judaism.

 Visitors to the country will generally find Ugandans to be warm, friendly and relaxed.Shaking hands is the normal form of greeting and it’s considered rude not to greet a person properly before rushing into asking them a question.
 Most people will know ‘Hello’, but the Swahili ‘Jambo’ is also used.
 Casual dress is usual for most occasions in the daytime or evening.